yv/rnng/README.md

 # Recurrent Neural Network Grammars

+Note: this is an unofficial fork of the RNNG code by Yannick Versley, which contains a refactored/modularized version of the code, together with a Python wrapper (not based on the DyNet Python module but directly wrapping the C++ parser code), and code to predict grammatical functions/edge labels.
+This code additionally needs some functionality from the [PyTree](https://bitbucket.org/yannick/pytree) tree transformations library, which replaces the original oracle script.

+All of the (scientific and warm fuzzies) credit for the original RNNG implementation belong to Dyer/Kuncoro/Ballesteros/Smith, but please report problems you find in this code to me (Yannick).

 Code for the [Recurrent Neural Network Grammars](https://arxiv.org/abs/1602.07776) paper (NAACL 2016), by Chris Dyer, Adhiguna Kuncoro, Miguel Ballesteros, and Noah A. Smith, after the Corrigendum (last two pages on the ArXiv version of the paper).
 The code is written in C++.

 # Citation